Manhattan Project Sites Part Of Proposed Park

-"We're talking about the devastation of the people of Hiroshima and Nagasaki, hundreds of thousands killed, a $10 trillion Cold War between the U.S. and Russia, tens of thousands of nuclear weapons which today threaten the existence of the world, and this is something we should celebrate?" asks Rep. Dennis Kucinich (D-Ohio), one of the bill's critics.
+"We're talking about the devastation of the people of Hiroshima and Nagasaki — hundreds of thousands killed, $10 trillion Cold War between the U.S. and Russia, tens of thousands of nuclear weapons which today threaten the existence of the world — and this is something we should celebrate?" asks Rep. Dennis Kucinich (D-Ohio), one of the bill's critics.

-"It's a chance to say, you know, why did we do this?
+"It's a chance to say, 'Why did we do this?
 What were the good things that happened?
 What were the bad?
 How do we learn lessons from the past?
-How do we not ever have to use an atomic bomb in warfare again?
+How do we not ever have to use an atomic bomb in warfare again?' " McClenahan says.